-A community board may, on a recommendation in a report by the Chairperson or chief executive, or the report of any committee or subcommittee, revoke or alter all or part of a resolution passed by a previous meeting.
-The chief executive must give at least two clear working days' notice of any meeting that will consider such a revocation or alteration recommendation.
+The local authority, on a recommendation in a report by the Chairperson, chief executive, or any committee or subcommittee, local or community board, may revoke or alter all or part of a resolution passed by a previous meeting.
+The chief executive must give at least two clear working days' notice of any meeting that will consider a revocation or alteration recommendation.